Perspective | How to devalue a first-round quarterback, by the Washington Football Team

 Think of it this way: The Los Angeles Rams have Aaron Donald, the lineman who very well could be the best defensive player in the league.
 Yet the Rams’ long-term fortunes — their ability to return to the Super Bowl and eventually win one — hinge on whether Jared Goff is an above-average NFL quarterback.
 The Rams have a foundational piece in Donald.
 They have questions about their ceiling because of Goff.

-Which brings us back to the buildup to the 2020 draft, Rivera’s first as not only Washington’s head coach but its de facto football czar.
+Which brings us back to the buildup to the 2020 draft, Rivera’s first as not only Washington’s coach but its de facto football czar.
 Haskins, to that point, had already been mishandled by Jay Gruden, a coach who didn’t want to draft him because the entire point of the 2019 season was saving his own job — which he was unable to do.

 Once Gruden was fired after an 0-5 start, that season was lost.
 There was absolutely no reason for Bill Callahan, the interim coach, to start Case Keenum the next week, or the week after that, or the week after that.
 Yet that’s what Callahan did.
 To what end?
 Well, for one, he robbed Haskins of three games of development — just the raw reps, so crucial for a young quarterback.
 But he also robbed the next staff of three games of tape that might have allowed them to come to a conclusion about his limitations before this year’s draft.